Unit: College of Arts and Sciences

-Independent research, under the supervision of a DM faculty adviser, for the DMP thesis.
+Analyzes issues in sociological research and supports the writing of a Distinguished Majors thesis under the supervision of a faculty advisor.
 Prerequisites: SOC 3120 and Admission to the Distinguished Majors Program in Sociology.

 Writing of the DMP thesis under the supervision of a DM faculty adviser.
 Prerequisite: SOC 4980

 SOC 5020 will serve as an introduction to multivariate regression, with an emphasis on applications in the 'eld of sociology.
 Along the way we will review basic concepts related to probability and inference.
 More specifically, this course will cover ANOVA, t tests, OLS regression, and logistic regression.
 In sum, the course is designed to teach graduate students in sociology how to use basic statistics to address concrete sociological problems.

 Studies the social science applications of analysis of variance, correlation, and regression; and consideration of causal models.
 Prerequisite: SOC 3130, graduate standing, six credits of sociology or instructor permission.